 Prime Minister Kostas Karamanlis declared a state of emergency for the whole country and requested help from fellow members of the European Union.
 Multiple countries responded to the call and sent help - mainly fire planes.

-A total of 2,700 square kilometers of forest, olive groves and farmland were destroyed in the fires and also 1,000 houses and 1,100 other buildings, with hundres more damaged. .
+A total of 2,700 square kilometers of forest, olive groves and farmland were destroyed in the fires and also 1,000 houses and 1,100 other buildings, with hundres more damaged.

 Six people were reported to have been killed in the town of Areopoli.
 In Zacharo, one of the worst hit areas, more than 30 people were found dead by firefighters while searching burning cars and homes.

 We had been living in the Peloponnese for 2 weeks when the fire broke out.
 We were told in the morning that the fire was 20km away up the mountain to the side of the village.
 During that day we watched as the fire burnt down the mountain towards the village, the sky went very dark, the sun turned red and ash started falling.
 At 4.30pm we were told that the village was being evacuated and that we would have to leave.
 However, some of the villagers remained to fight the fires, some of them working for 36 hours non-stop.
-Very brave.

 We put our 5 dogs and our cat into the car and went to Kalamata near the beach.
 All night we watched the fires burning on the Taygetos Mountains above Kalamata.
 Next day we set off back to the village not knowing what we would find, however, the dry river bed had stopped the fire.
 We were lucky.
-It is believed that many of the fires were started by arsonists and I understand that there have been recent court cases with regard to the fires around Zacharo.
+It is believed that many of the fires were started by arsonists and I understand that there were court cases with regard to the fires around Zacharo.

 Our village river in the winter looks like this when we have had plenty of rain.
 The photograph was taken in 2014, since we have lived here I have never seen it so full.

 As well as serving an obvious military purpose, the towers were an outward sign of clan strength and unity.
 The height, strength and armament of a tower was an open display of power.

 The monastery went through another two fires, in 1400 and in 1600, at which point the church was burnt down along with the precious library containing rare manuscripts.
 In 1934, the monastery went through yet another fire during which invaluable relics were destroyed.

 Neromylos Watermill and Taverna near Agia Theodora

-Under the foundations of the Church of Agia Theodora, the water of the source of the Pamisos River flows.
-A 100 metres or so further down, can be seen an old watermill (neromylos) that has been renovated and converted into a restaurant.
-The owners are very happy to show you the mill working, grinding flour with which they make their own bread.
+The origial watermill has been beautifully renovated and the owners are happy to show you the mill working, grinding flour from wheat with which they make their own bread.

-March 25th is Greek Independence Day, when the whole country remembers and celebrates the start of the liberation of Greece in 1821 from 400 years of Turkish occupation.
+March 25th is Greek Independence Day, when the whole country remembers and celebrates the start of the liberation of Greece in 1821 from nearly 400 years of Turkish occupation.